dwiperdana/dwiperdana.com/content/posts/task management.md

 > I put all my notes, files, and bookmarks in one place: OneDrive

 - Each important project will have their own folder, with relevant files (and bookmarks) in one place
-- Several folders is actuall a 'database' of notes with similar type
+- Several folders is actually a 'database' of notes with similar type